Feature-Space Smoothing: Certified Robustness of Deep Representations: Related Work

 \section{Related Work}

 \textbf{Adversarial attacks on MLLMs.} While MLLMs continue to achieve remarkable performance across diverse applications, extensive works~\cite{qi2024visual,cui2024robustness,zhao2023evaluating,jia2025adversarial,li2025frustratingly,wang2024break,zhang2024adversarial,zhang2025anyattack,xie2025chain} have exposed their adversarial vulnerabilities, raising serious safety concerns.
 Early work, such as AttackVLM~\cite{zhao2023evaluating}, explores transferable attacks by disrupting the feature representations of CLIP~\cite{radford2021learning} and BLIP~\cite{li2023blip}, showing strong adversarial transferability among open-source models but limited effectiveness against closed-source commercial systems.
 More recent approaches, such as M-Attack~\cite{li2025frustratingly} and FOA-Attack~\cite{jia2025adversarial}, further advance this direction by leveraging multi-extractor ensembles and feature-space alignment, achieving over 90\% targeted attack success rates on image-captioning tasks against powerful closed-sourced commercial MLLMs (\eg, ChatGPT-4o).

-This highlights an urgent need for trustworthy defenses that provide effective and provable protection for MLLMs.
+Beyond the single modality manipulations, recent work has shifted toward multimodal jailbreak and cross-modality safety-alignment attacks~\cite{li2025odysseus,zhao2025vrsa,shayeganijailbreak,fang2025safemlrm}, where adversarial images or image–text pairs bypass alignment safeguards to elicit harmful outputs.
+Such attacks exploit the interaction between vision encoders and aligned LLMs~\cite{shayeganijailbreak} or amplify malicious intent via carefully crafted visual inputs~\cite{li2024images}, and can further propagate in agentic or multi-agent settings as “infectious jailbreaks”~\cite{gu2024agent}.
+These developments underscore the urgent need for trustworthy defenses that provide robust and provable protection for MLLMs.